silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/07_CMS_JSON_APIs.md

 ## Permission checks

+As mentioned in [creating a controller](#creating-a-controller) above, any permissions you add to the `required_permission_codes` configuration property for your controller will be checked before initialising the controller.

-Incorporate essential permission checks, such as `canEdit()`, into all relevant endpoints to ensure secure access control.
+You should also incorporate additional permission checks, such as calling `canEdit()` on a `DataObject` record, into all relevant endpoints to ensure secure access control.

 When returning `DataObject` records as JSON, remember to invoke `canView()` on each record.
 In a CMS context where the number of records is typically limited (e.g. by pagination), the performance impact of these checks should not be a significant concern.
 If the permission check fails then call `$this->jsonError(403);` to return a 403 status code.